mrismanaziz/Reforestation/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## Why can't eggs have love?
+They will break up too soon.